TylerTemp/SaintsField/README.md

 1. Fix: `[Chips]` could throw when the inspector rebuilt immediately after a domain reload
 2. Add: `[ValueButtons]` and `[EnumToggleButtons]` now support `EObsolete` to remove, disable, or include obsolete enum values
+3. Fix: `[EnumToggleButtons]` now can properly handle enum which has the same value

 ## Usage ##